nj-ramadhan/mycoms-mob-flutter-bridge-healthy-monitoring-system/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Feature

+This app shows accelerometer and gyroscope data line chart in time domain and shows spectogram chart in frequency domain using fft algorithm to generate the data